 - SD card: copy bootboot.img to FS0:\KERNEL8.IMG.
 You'll need other firmware files (bootcode.bin, start.elf) as well.
 The GPT is not supported directly, therefore ESP partition has to be mapped in MBR so that Raspberry Pi firmware could find those files.
-The mkboot utility (https://gitlab.com/bztsrc/bootboot/blob/master/aarch64-rpi/mkboot.c) will do that for you. - Serial: copy bootboot.img to FS0:\KERNEL8.IMG, but do not create BOOTBOOT directory.
-Use raspbootcom (https://gitlab.com/bztsrc/bootboot/blob/master/aarch64-rpi/raspbootcom.c) on host to send an initrd file over serial cable.
-You can use mrvn's original version too.
+The mkboot utility (https://gitlab.com/bztsrc/bootboot/blob/master/aarch64-rpi/mkboot.c) will do that for you. - Serial: copy bootboot.img to FS0:\KERNEL8.IMG, but do not create the BOOTBOOT directory.